psyked/portfolio-2018/src/posts/rethinking-my-personal-website/index.md

 From the beginning, my website has been a blog.
 Originally it was based in WordPress, and then when I got more into the idea of Node.js I switched over to using Ghost.

 [**Ghost - The Professional Publishing Platform**
-_Ghost is an open source publishing platform which is beautifully designed, easy to use, and free for everyone.
-Start a…_ghost.org](https://ghost.org/ "https://ghost.org/")[](https://ghost.org/)
+\_Ghost is an open source publishing platform which is beautifully designed, easy to use, and free for everyone.
+Start a…\_ghost.org](https://ghost.org/ 'https://ghost.org/')[](https://ghost.org/)

 I’m still a fan of the Markdown-based editor of Ghost, but as an already fully-formed platform it doesn’t give me the freedom to easily customise its appearance or functionality, and it’s still very focussed on being a blog.